Privacy Policy

 The Company will record in writing circumstances where it uses or discloses personal information for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.

 If the Company uses or discloses personal information for direct marketing purposes, it will include a simple and free means of ‘opting-out’ of receiving future direct marketing material and it will ensure that it respects such requests, within a reasonable period of time and notifies any other organisation it is using to facilitate the direct marketing.
 If the Company has not collected the personal information directly from the individual, the ‘opt-out’ statement will be prominent.
-The Company will only use sensitive information for direct marketing purposes where the individual has provided consent for it to be used for that purpose.
+The Company will not use sensitive information for direct marketing purposes.

 If the Company uses personal information provided by a source other than the individual for direct marketing purposes, the individual may request the Company to provide details of the source of the information.
 The Company will provide this information free of charge and within a reasonable period of time.